Ficool

 Li Mei reached over and placed her hand on her husband's arm.
 "He's right, Tian.
 We're a family.
 His resources are our resources, just as ours would be his if positions were reversed."

-Wang Tian looked between his wife and son, something cracking behind his eyes.
+Wang Tian looked between his wife and son, his composure cracking behind his eyes.
 "When did you both become so..."

 "Stubborn?"
 Li Mei offered.